wilberquito/wilberquito.github.io/_posts/2023-08-23-brief-haskell-introduction.md

 ghci> square  = x^2
 ```

-We can express the `add1` function using Lambda Calculus as follow;
+We can express the `add1` function using Lambda Calculus as follow.

 $$ A = (\lambda x. x + 1) $$

-, and the `square` function as follow;
+, and the `square` function as follow.

 $$ S = (\lambda x. x^2) $$